(Click the character infographic to download.)

-The Word Shaker also alludes to Liesel's own calling, shaking words, shaking them from books, from her own lips, and from the lips of others.
+The Word Shaker also alludes to Liesel's own calling: shaking words.
+She shakes them from books, from her own lips, and from the lips of others.
 It reminds her to plant and shake words of friendship and love, especially where hate is thriving.

 The Whistler is the first book she steals from Ilsa.
 In part, she steals it for Rudy, even though he would have preferred something edible.
 In general, we see this book as connected with Rudy and Liesel's relationship.
 For most of the book, they have a close friendship.
-Though, it does seem like Rudy is in love with Liesel, whereas Liesel isn't so sure.
+(Though it seems like Rudy is in love with Liesel, whereas Liesel isn't so sure.)

 The Whistler is also the first book Liesel reads to the residents of Himmel Street to the bomb shelters.
 These public readings help Liesel see that her passion can be used to help those around her on a large scale.

 The Dream Carrier, a book about "an abandoned child who wants to be a priest" (48.51), is another one of the books Liesel (now thirteen) steals from Ilsa Hermann's library.
 Even though Rudy's with her when she steals it, it's more closely associated with Liesel's relationship with Max.